-Subway continues to expect all employees, franchisees and suppliers, regardless of cultural, social, and economic context, to respect human rights and treat all people with dignity and respect.
+Subway is committed to human rights and treating all people with dignity and respect and expects all employees, franchisees and suppliers, regardless of cultural, social, and economic context, to uphold the same commitment.

-The Vendor Code outlines our developed process for third party feedback or reporting of any concerns regarding modern slavery and human trafficking violations, or any other contraventions of the Vendor Code or any Subway[®] policy.
-A person/entity may contact our Subway[®] Governance and Compliance team by email 'compliance@subway.com' with the subject heading of 'Report It'.
+The Vendor Code outlines our developed process for third party feedback or reporting of any concerns regarding modern slavery and human trafficking violations, or any other contraventions of the Vendor Code or any Subway® policy.
+A person/entity may contact our Subway® Governance and Compliance team by email 'compliance@subway.com' with the subject heading of 'Report It'.
 All reported concerns are taken seriously and treated with the aim of ensuring confidentiality.
-We have a strict no tolerance for any retribution or retaliation taken against any person/entity who has, in good faith, report a potential or real violation or any questionable behaviour of the Vendor Code or a Subway[®] policy.
+We have a strict no tolerance for any retribution or retaliation taken against any person/entity who has, in good faith, reported a potential or real violation or any questionable behaviour of the Vendor Code or a Subway® policy.

-Subway continues its efforts improve this reporting procedure and the avenues by which complaints/concerns may be raised.
+Subway is continually reviewing its efforts to improve this reporting procedure and the avenues by which complaints/concerns may be raised.